bergercookie/bergercookie.github.io/_posts/2021-05-01-5-albert-plugins-to-5-common-problems.md

 used these tools at all, or are not able to recall the exact flags for the task at hand.
 Two common ways of dealing with this are:

-* Google it!
+- Google it!
 You'll then most probably want to move to a StackOverflow answer, copy-paste a command that seems to solve your issue, and then adjust it accordingly.
-This involves a few browser redirections (at least ``google.com`` -> ``stackoverflow.com``), as well as the overhead of selecting the right post and finding the right answer to your question.
+This involves a few browser redirections (at least `google.com` -> `stackoverflow.com`), as well as the overhead of selecting the right post and finding the right answer to your question.
-* Read the manpage / helppage of the tool, if it has one.
+- Read the manpage / help page of the tool, if it has one.
 This resource may be more rigorous but it will also take more time to find the documentation section that you're interested in.

 A more effective approach to this would be to use a software such as [tldr](https://github.com/tldr-pages/tldr), [bro pages](http://bropages.org/), or [cheat](https://github.com/cheat/cheat).
-More specifically, ``tldr`` allows you to look up the most common usecases for a wide variety of tools, all without leaving your command line.
+More specifically, `tldr` allows you to look up the most common usecases for a wide variety of tools, all without leaving your command line.
 It's also easily extensible, allowing you to add more examples to specific tools, or adding documentation and examples for new tools.